 Entering awards is a fantastic way of celebrating what you and your business have achieved.
 It cannot be overestimated how much winning an award can boost staff morale, increase business credibility and put your business in the limelight for all the right reasons.

 But how do you write a winning entry?

-For the TCT Awards we will be looking for the top innovations and applications within the 3D technology industry, and we need you to show us why your entry should win out over your competitors.
+The TCT Awards are looking for the top innovations and applications within the 3d printing and additive manufacturing industry, and we need you to show us why your entry should win out over your competitors.
 The 6 key areas to focus on are:

 Read the Judging criteria and show examples for each area

 You may have a fantastic application, but if you don’t relate it to the judging criteria and show the judges how your entry meets this then your application can’t shine.

 One of the key focuses of the TCT Awards is to celebrate collaborations between project partners across industries and functions – be it designers, engineers, service providers, OEM’s, end users or any other contributor.
 Please be sure to include in your application as much information as possible and help us to really celebrate those partnerships.